OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise3.md

-# Step 3 - Add a feature layer
+# Exercise 3 - Add a feature layer

 We now have a map!
 Try interacting with it.
 You'll find all interaction controls are the same as with ArcGIS Online.